Supply and Demand Trading

 By understanding supply and demand we can literally see what the professionals are doing.

-There are a couple of methods on doing this, but we suggest mastering both.
+There are a couple of methods for doing this, but we suggest mastering both.

 Supply and Demand Trading: Accumulation Zones